lates-codrin/MyScheduler/README.md

 ### [!]
 Notice
 - If you want to contribute, please read below.
-As of 26.04.2025, anyone is free to open any issue. 👍
+As of **26 April 2025**, anyone is free to open any issue. 👍
 # 📱 MyScheduler

 **MyScheduler** is a sleek, Kotlin-based Android app designed to enhance university life.
 It fetches real-time academic information like schedules, campus room locations, news, and more — all powered by a robust FastAPI backend.